etendosoftware/docs/docs/developer-guide/etendo-copilot/how-to-guides/how-to-export-tools-and-assistants.md

     <figcaption>Dataset window configuration example in the module Copilot Purchase Expert</figcaption>
     </figure>

-4. Export Data
+4. Export Reference Data Button
-    - Execute the **Export Reference Data** process, which will create the `referencedata/` folder inside the selected module.
+    - Execute the **Export Reference Data** process, which will create the `referencedata/` folder inside the selected module, with all the records that were exported according to the dataset configuration.

+    !!!note
+        Verify that all the required records are generated in the `.XML` file.

 5. Include Reference Data in the Module
-    - Check the **Include Reference Data** checkbox in the module and add a description to the dataset.
+    - Check the **Include Reference Data** checkbox in the module definition and add a description to the dataset referring to the exported assistant.

     <figure markdown="span">
     ![](../../../assets/developer-guide/etendo-copilot/exportcopilot3.png)